Primordialwater/Primordialwater/README.md

  I may be blunt at times, or dry.
 However, I am not devoid of warmth, as I am friendly and I will likely joke around with you.

- If you upset me, I will only tell you if we happen to be friends or acquaintances.

  I have autism, so let that explain the reason why I may act the way I sometimes do, of course, if I do something wrong, do not use this (my autism) as a way to justify my actions.

  If I do end up doing something wrong, explain it to me (calmly), and I will not do it again.